CAN: Feature Co-Action for Click-Through Rate Prediction: Experiments

 \subsection{Ablation Study}

-To investigate the effect of each component, we conduct several ablation studies, which is shown in Tab.\ref{tab:ablation}.
+To investigate the effect of each component, we conduct several ablation studies, which are shown in Tab.\ref{tab:ablation}.

-\textbf{Multi orders} First, we evaluate the influences of multi orders.
-On the basis of 1st order term, 2nd, 3rd and 4th order terms are added, gradually.
-From 1st order to 2nd order, the AUC promotes a lot.
-Afterwards, as the order growing, the gap starts to shrink even cause negative effect.
-The multi orders have a marginal effect to the performance gain so that 2 or 3 power terms is proper in practical applications.

-\textbf{MLP depth.} Second, we show the influences of $MLP_{can}$ architecture to the co-action modeling.
-Specifically, we train models with different number of MLP layers, 1, 2, 4 and 8, respectively.
-The input and output dimension of MLP layers are the same.
+\textbf{MLP Layer. (mentioned in Sec.~\ref{subsec:co-action_unit})} First, we show the influences of $MLP_{can}$ architecture to the feature interaction modeling.
+Specifically, we train models with a different number of MLP layers: 1 layer, 2 and 3 layers.
+The input/output dimension of each layer is set to 16/8, 8/4 and 4/4, respectively.
 In general, deeper MLP leads to higher performance.
-However, when the number of layers exceed 4, there is no obvious AUC gain, i.e., 8-layers MLP only increase the AUC by 0.02\%.
-The main reason is that the training samples are not enough for such a deep architecture.
+However, when the number of layers grows to 3, there is a decrease in AUC.
+The main reason may be that the network is not well trained as more complex network architecture usually requires more training data to get convergence.

-\textbf{Activation functions.} Third, we compare the influences of different activation functions.
-As can be seen from the table, the non-linearity improves the AUC by 0.03~0.41\%.
-Under the order=2 setting, the Tanh shows more significant performance comparing to SeLU since the Tanh plays a role of normalizer to avoid numerical issues in high orders.
+\textbf{Activation Function.} Second, we study the influences of the activation function.
+As can be seen from Tab.\ref{tab:ablation}, the non-linearity improves AUC by 0.23\%.
+The Tanh activation function plays the role of a normalizer to avoid numerical issues in high orders and helps the model to train stably.